bishwashere/luciano/README.md

-# Pyrogram-Heroku Bot
+# Telegram-Heroku UserBot
-A Simple Example explaining how to host pyrogram-made bots in Heroku.
+A Simple Example explaining how to host bots in Heroku.

 ## Getting Started
 #### 1. Obtain a Bot Token from @botfather in Telegram.